Exit Strategy by ESOP or Co-op Creative Ways for Founders to Sell Their Startups

 In a co-op, each member has one share with equal rights.
 An exit strategy via this route can be done in a measured, rather than a deal making, way to the benefit of both the owner and participants in the co-operative.
 The owner can continue to work in the business if so desired, and participate in capital allocations, or remain passively as an equity or a loan financier.
 The owner can benefit from certain tax advantages through the process, though this may not be the primary motivation for the purpose-driven entrepreneur.

 For members of staff, it is likely that their motivation will be greatly enhanced, by comparison with a sell-out to new owners in whatever form.
 They will have a more direct sense of participation in the future of the enterprise.
 The process may be somewhat drawn out, with a larger number of individuals involved than would be the case with a sale or flotation.
+Of the exit strategy by ESOP or Co-op, each has a different set of issues.
+The Co-op route may require more negotiation, given that while the commercial operations continue as normal, the employees may be more reserved about the change .

 There are several sources of help and assistance for converting a company into a co-op, in addition to lawyers or accountants.
 Examples include Co-opLaw.org, Grassroots Economic Organizing, Shareable, or Democracy at Work Institute.